 Baan Komson dates back from 1917.
 Paanoi-Yaalangse Komson was once the owner of the house.
 An unknown British employee of one of the teak firms in Lampang designed the building.
 A builder, originally from Shanghai, constructed the house.
 Apparently, this house never suffered from flooding of the Wang River.

 This house dates back to 1934.
 I know very little about this house apart from the fact that is has been sold recently to a new owner.

 The renovation took place in the years 2009 until 2011.

 Ban Pong Nak

-This is a beautiful house dating back from 1925.
+This is a beautiful house dating back to 1925.
 Ban Pong Nak is on the compound of Fort Surasakmontri.
-Local government constructed the house.
+The local government constructed the house.
 During his visit to Lampang in 1927, King Prajadiphok, Rama VII, stayed in this house with Queen Rambai Barni.

 “Pong” means “window” in Northern Thai; “Nak” means “many”.
 Ban Pong Nak means House with many windows.
 It is now a museum that exhibits some personal belongings of Rama VII.
 There are also World War Two weapons on display.